Accidents in the workplace are actually fairly common.

 Reporting Safeguards Your Business

 Another reason why workplace injuries should be documented is that it helps to safeguard your business in the result of someone taking legal action against your company.

-In the event of a personal injury claim a properly documented accident book can help to ascertain who was at fault and either protect your business or provide value evidence to the employee who was hurt.
+In the event of a personal injury claim, a properly documented accident book can help to ascertain who was at fault and either protect your business or provide valuable evidence to the employee who was hurt.

 It is vital to record every aspect of the accident such as when it happened, why it occurred, any witnesses that saw the accident and also to detail what injuries were sustained.
 Even the small details matter in accident reporting.